-After successfully passing the exam, students qualified as a Registered Nurse which enables them to immediately start working accordingly profession.
+After successfully passing the exam, students qualified as Registered Nurse which enables them to immediately start working accordingly profession.

 The training as a nurse is organized in schools, with the students later attached to the various hospitals and departments where they gather practical experience.
 During the three-year training, 2,100 hours must be invested in theory and 2,500 hours in practice.